Penglai-Enclave/Penglai-Enclave/README.md

 Penglai contains a set of systems satisfying different scenarios.

-- **Penglai-TVM**: it is based on OpenSBI, supports fine-grained isolation (page-level isolation) between untrusted host and enclaves.
+- **[Penglai-TVM](https://github.com/Penglai-Enclave/Penglai-Enclave-TVM)**: it is based on OpenSBI, supports fine-grained isolation (page-level isolation) between untrusted host and enclaves.
 The code is maintained in [Penglai-TVM](https://github.com/Penglai-Enclave/Penglai-Enclave-TVM).
+- **[Penglai-sPMP](https://github.com/Penglai-Enclave/Penglai-Enclave-sPMP)**: it utilizes PMP or sPMP (S-mode PMP) to provide basic enclave functionalities.
+A version based on OpenSBI for Nuclei devices is maintained in [Nuclei SDK](https://github.com/Nuclei-Software/nuclei-linux-sdk/tree/dev_flash_penglai_spmp).
 - **Penglai-MCU**: it supports Global Platform, and PSA now.
 Not open-sourced.
 Refer [Penglai-MCU](#) for more info.
-- **Penglai-sPMP**: it utilizes our sPMP (S-mode PMP) proposal to provide basic enclave functionalities.
-A version based on OpenSBI for Nuclei devices is maintained in [Nuclei SDK](https://github.com/Nuclei-Software/nuclei-linux-sdk/tree/dev_flash_penglai_spmp).
-Another prototype based on old BBL (with QEMU) is avaialble [here](https://github.com/Penglai-Enclave/Penglai-Enclave-sPMP).

 ## Features